 Our evaluation captures all necessary information and is more fine-grained than existing methods by considering the hierarchy levels of TOD ontologies: domains, slots, values, system actions, and user intents.
-Using an off-the-shelf similarity model with a fixed threshold may introduce bias, though qualitative analysis confirms alignment with ontology quality.
-In future work, we aim to incorporate human judgement into evaluation to reduce reliance on fixed thresholds.
+Using an off-the-shelf similarity model with a fixed threshold may introduce bias, though qualitative analysis is aligned with the quantitative results.
+In future work, we aim to incorporate human judgment into evaluation to reduce reliance on fixed thresholds.

-\citet{dennett1987intentional} distinguishes competence from comprehension, arguing that the latter is not required for the former.
-Inspired by this, we view LLMs’ ability to perform tasks like SQL generation as a form of competence to extract task knowledge in the form of an ontology.

-We see this work as an important step in distilling human-readable knowledge from otherwise black-box LLMs.
+\citet{dennett1987intentional} argues that task comprehension is not required for competent performance.
+Inspired by this, we think that the LLMs’ competence in SQL generation can be used to extract task knowledge in the form of an ontology.
+We see this work as an important step in distilling human-readable knowledge from text that can be used as a knowledge source for otherwise black-box LLMs.
 Extracting ontologies automatically with LLMs and analysing their structure may enhance their interpretability in downstream tasks.
-For instance, we might hope to detect hallucinations based on the constructed ontology.